 که دردر نشايد دو سوراخ سفت

-Don’t repeat what the previous sage has said;
+Don’t repeat what the older sage has said;

 It is not good to bore two holes in the pearl

-Amplifying the above statement by Walter Scott, it is possible to say that the corpus of texts in the medieval period – whether in the Eastern or the Western cultural sphere, whether in prose or in verse – manifests a “density of repeated characters, motifs, vocabulary, episodes and plot structures.”
+Amplifying the above statement by Walter Scott, it is possible to say that the corpus of texts in the medieval period – whether in the Eastern or the Western cultural sphere, whether in prose or in verse – is packed with “repeated characters, motifs, vocabulary, episodes and plot structures.”
 This is due to the fact that a literary work does not appear ex nihilo: its intertextual memory, relating to the subject matter and/or to the style, will be more or less prominent, depending first on the degree of the author’s conscience of the phenomenon and the acuteness of his intention and also on information available to the audience in order to decode the references and resemblances at play.
 A work always entertains relations with earlier writings, but, as we shall examine, this does not preclude an act of creation and a demonstration of originality by its author.
 And how interesting is this phenomenon when related to self-conscious rewritings!
 The porous border between creation and imitation enables a wide spectrum of kinds of rewritings, such as pastiche, parody or plagiarism, citation or adaptation.

 Thus, the apparent unity of a text covers the presence of a multiplicity of previous works that people an author’s consciousness.
 The whole gamut, from single poetical images, to complete baits, to chunks of stories, are on offer in the literary treasure-house, for the attention and plunder of ever new waves of authors.
 The game is, we know, to find a better way of “piercing the pearl”, for the parrot’s sugar to appear sweeter yet, to unveil the hidden beauty that coyly awaits manifestation, thus enhancing, abbreviating, rejecting, amplifying, reinterpreting earlier material, with an eye on a new and ever more fastidious audience.
 In Nizami’s words above, the great poets nevertheless shun outright plagiarism and are careful when re-writing, to do so in an innovative manner.
 Typically, the attention of medieval literary critics has concentrated on how to legitimately borrow lines of poetry, their style and individual imagery.
 But this can also be applied to the style of longer poetical works, as illustrated here by the rewriting mechanisms within the third of the masnavis that form the object of my essay.
 Meanwhile, as this essay will help demonstrate, the plots and literary themes themselves are considered common property and fall outside of the corset of sariqa rules.